spacekookie/website/content/blog/109_nix_ocitools.md

 With the release of NixOS 19.09 any second now, I thought I wanted to blog about something that I've been working on, that [recently][0] made it into `master`, and thus the new stable channel.
-So I thought, why not blog about it a bunch.

 [0]: https://github.com/NixOS/nixpkgs/pull/56411